AITestingOrg/documentation/README.md

 Slack: http://aitestingorg.slack.com
 Trello: https://trello.com/aist6

+## Welcome
-## Welcome--we’re glad you’re here!
+we’re glad you’re here!

 If this is your first time contributing to the project you’ll need to get a few things out of the way:
 * Become a contributor on our GitHub Org https://github.com/AITestingOrg